-In relation to the material weakness identified in the areas of goodwill and intangible assets, we are evaluating the design of internal controls over non-routine and complex transactions, including the preparation and review of the third-party service provider valuation reports.
-Management has engaged a new valuation firm to perform the impairment assessment for goodwill and intangible assets for the quarter ending December 31, 2023.
+In relation to the material weakness identified in the areas of goodwill and intangible assets, we have evaluated the design of internal controls over non-routine and complex transactions, including the preparation and review of the third-party service provider valuation reports.
+Management engaged a new valuation firm to perform the impairment assessment for goodwill and intangible assets for the quarter ended December 31, 2023.

-With respect to the material weakness related to general information technology controls, our management, under the oversight of our Audit Committee, has begun evaluating the current processes to determine the need for new controls or redesigning existing controls to remediate the control deficiencies giving rise to this material weakness.
-Remediation efforts will include, but not limited to, the strengthening of user access reviews, enhancing procedures surrounding program change-management, and assessing segregation of duties within the Company's business processes.
+With respect to the material weakness related to general information technology controls, our management, under the oversight of our Audit Committee, has evaluated the current processes and has redesigned existing controls and implemented new controls to remediate the control deficiencies giving rise to this material weakness.
+Remediation efforts include, but are not limited to: